UCL/scikit-surgerydocker/README.md

 # scikit-surgerydocker
 This repo describes with a simple example how to use docker to containerise your project/algorithm.
+Another relate project scikit-surgerychallange could be used to host an algorithm challange after containerizing the project/algorithm according to this repository.

 ## Step 1: Running without Docker